-Our attachment to our parents or primary caregivers in our initial infancy years of life shows the importance of having a strong, secure emotional and physical bond with our parents or primary caregivers.
-There is now a lot of evidence to support the validity of Attachment Theory and how our early years affect our ability to form close relationships as an adult.
-Our loving relationships are too largely defined by the kind of bonding we experienced as a child with our parents or primary caregivers.
-Mary Ainsworth and John Bowlby, two developmental psychologists, are attributed to the development of Attachment Theory in the 1960s and 1970s.
+Mary Ainsworth and John Bowlby, two developmental psychologists, are attributed to the development of attachment theory in the 1960s and 1970s.
 However, the disorganized-disoriented attachment style was later identified by Mary Main in the 1980s.
-This fourth form of attachment is better used to categorize odd, unusual, contradictory or conflicted stress-induced behaviors that occur between the parents or caregivers and the child in their initial infancy years.
-Let us understand the disorganized-disoriented attachment style in detail and explore how this attachment style affects a loving relationship.
+This fourth form of attachment is better used to describe when inconsistent love has been provided to a child in their early years, but also odd, unusual interactions that are contradictory to love, or conflicted interactions that occurred between the parents and the child in their initial infancy years.
+Let us understand the disorganized-disoriented attachment style in detail, and explore how this attachment style affects a loving relationship.

 What is a Disorganized-Disoriented Attachment Style?